What Is The Best of Tihany

 What to do in Tihany

-Visit the Paprika House - Right in Tihany city centre you can have a look at an authentic Paprika House.
+Right in Tihany city centre, you can have a look at an authentic Paprika House.
 This is basically a shop where you can find all sort of products made of or with paprika.
-For example you can get traditional spicy or smoked paprika spices or paprika infused oil.
-The Paprika House is easily recognisable due to its hanging hot, dried peppers outside of the entrance.
+For example, you can get traditional spicy or smoked paprika spices or paprika infused oil.
+The Paprika House is easily recognisable due to its hanging hot, dried peppers outside of the entrance

 The Legends of Tihany

-In order to make the most of your stay I advise skipping the hotels and finding a traditional cottage or a cute little inn.
-People usually get guests via word to mouth recommendation, but using booking.com or tripadvisor you can find some great options.
+In order to make the most of you,r stay I advise skipping the hotels and finding a traditional cottage or a cute little inn.
 For a rustic experience, try Centrum Vendeghaz, a cute cottage located less than a mile away from the very centre of Tihany.
+You can the check prices and dates here.

 Over to you now.
 Please tell me about your experiences in Tihany.
 Why would you like to go?